First and foremost, a blameless leader or a blameless Christian, if who we are is a prerequisite for what we do, it starts in our home.

 And it’s not only seeing and loving what is good, the opposite of loving what is good is not loving what is bad.

-But see, you’re a product of your thought life.
+You’re a product of your thought life.
 And we need to love, there’s something that happens in your soul that produces disease and makes you want to eat things or makes you want to take the third or fourth glass of wine when you have disease when you know these things are true but you put these kind of things in your mind.

 And, you know, we’re in the day where I may be naïve but I’m shocked.
 Evil isn’t neutral.
 Evil comes in an angel of light.
 Evil is a lure.
 And somehow we think, “If I’m not doing bad things,” my question is, “Are you a lover of good” Because when you are a lover of good and you focus on what is good, I will tell you, good will come out of your life.